 Exam Board: AQA

 From the Gruffalo and Brassed Off, to punk music and teddy boys – to state crime and the criminal justice system!

 Many previous students have described studying sociology as a ‘game changer’, having chosen it as an unknown additional subject and then end up studying it at university.
-We have a strong track record, with an Alps 3 score and over 60% of students in 2016 gaining A* to B grades.

 Lessons tend to be discursive in nature with students being encouraged to voice their opinions based on their understanding of the various studies conducted by the sociologists specialising in each topic.
 We reflect on contemporary debates and relevant issues raised in the media.
 It greatly helps if students have an interest in sociologically relevant issues.